BhavyeMathur/goopylib-v1/README.md

 * Removed the RoundedRectangle class and built its functionality into the Rectangle class

 * Added Errors to the setStyle() function & GraphWin class to make sure the user has entered the correct arguments

-#### 6.11.1 - 4th July 2020

-* Added a callback function to the Entry object which will allow for features like controlling what text the user can type in there, prompt text, etc.
-* Added a new style key 'entry width' which deafults to 0 to make Entries look better with less manual configuration

 ### v6.10-dev